 Krakow – the most popular and one of the most beautiful cities in Poland, was my destination for a June weekend.
 I had already been there before, but for less than a full day and it had rained that whole afternoon.
 I finally went back after more than a year excited to see more of Krakow.

 Krakow, or Cracow in English, is a historic city, which formerly used to be the capital of Poland.
 It lies on the south and is famous for its castles, old town and other historical and cultural monuments.
 The weather was perfect, and the drive from Lodz wasn’t that bad at all.
-We had booked a hotel in the outskirts of the city in an amazing price.
+We had booked a hotel in the outskirts of the city for an amazing price.
 None of us were from or had ever lived in Krakow, so we were looking forward to full sightseeing and enjoyment.

 The other day, we had planned to visit the major attractions: the old town square which has many historic Polish landmarks, including St. Mary’s Basillica, Krakow cloth hall, Wawel castle, St. Peter and Paul church etc. Remember that all of those are English names, and I cannot seem to remember the Polish names right now.
 In the evening, we visited one of the most impressive museums I’ve ever visited (haven’t visited that many though): Rynek Underground permanent exhibition.
 The underground museum holds versatile items found from excavation of the old town hall area which was done 10 years ago and brilliantly illustrates them using moving visuals, graphics, sound and information cards.
-I enjoyed the museum very much, and was awed by the historical, real items that were on display, like 13th century cobbled streets, the houses and utensils that were used in middle ages, the history of the city and its links with other Europeans cities etc. I recommend anyone to visit it, unless you really don’t care for history.
-The museum requires prebooking as the number of tickets are limited, and hence it’s a good idea to book the time and tickets beforehand.
+I enjoyed the museum very much, and was awed by the historical, real items that were on display, like pieces from 13th century cobbled streets, the houses and utensils that were used in middle ages, the history of the city and its links with other Europeans cities and many more.
+I recommend anyone to visit it, unless you really don’t care for history.
+The museum requires prebooking as the number of tickets are limited, so it’s a good idea to book the time and tickets beforehand.
 Speaking of sightseeing, we also climbed to the top of the tower at old town and enjoyed the views, went to the famous Jewish district(Kazmierz Dolny) where I visited a Jewish synagogue and cemetery for the first time and went to the infamous Austzwitz death camp.
 (In short, it was a surreal experience and I am absolutely appalled by the actions of the Nazis that systematically murdered so many innocent people.
 The visit is worth it for an educational trip. )

 Although we didn’t have time to visit the historical Wieliczka salt mine (make sure to prebook the hour as only guided tours are allowed), we enjoyed the short getaway to Krakow very much.
 Krakow is definitely a place to visit for culture, history and even nature lovers (short distance from the beautiful Tatra mountains).